AurelioDeRosa/ConfAgenda/README.md

    $ bower install
    ```

+7. Modify the value of the `name` property defined in the `manifest.json` file, contained in the `dist` folder, with your conference's name

-7. Serve the web application and monitor the source files for changes.
+8. Serve the web application and monitor the source files for changes.
 The most important one is [`database.json`](#database-structure) that contains the data of the conference
    ```sh
    $ grunt serve
    ```

-8. If a browser window or tab is not automatically opened, open a new one  by yourself accessing the URL [http://localhost:9000](http://localhost:8000) to view the application
+9. If a browser window or tab is not automatically opened, open a new one  by yourself accessing the URL [http://localhost:9000](http://localhost:8000) to view the application

 ### Database structure